ysugimoto/ginger/README.md

 >>> some output...
 ```

-If you want to use (probably almost case yes) external Go package, we suggest you put project directory under the `$GOPATH/src` to enable verndoring.
+If you want to use (probably almost case yes) external Go package, we suggest you put project directory under the `$GOPATH/src` to enable to detect vendor tree.

 For example: